 Comparison of blue checkmark criteria between the two major social platforms

-From the perspective of DPS.MEDIA – with over 7 years of experience in Digital Marketing strategy consulting for SMEs in Vietnam – we have found that the blue tick verification process between Facebook and TikTok is not the same, reflecting the positioning and development goals of each platform.
+From the perspective of DPS.MEDIA – with more than 7 years of experience in Digital Marketing strategic consulting for SMEs in Vietnam – we notice that the blue tick approval process between Facebook and TikTok is not the same, reflecting the positioning and platform development goals of each side.
 Below is a comparison table to help you visualize more clearly:

 | Criteria | TikTok | |